 - 3. Driveways, Walkways, and Entrances: Keep driveways, loading areas, and entrances serving premises clear and available to Owner, Owner's employees, and emergency vehicles at all times.
-Do not use these areas for parking or storage of materials. - B. On-Site Work Hours: Limit work in the existing building to normal business working hours of 8 AM to 5 PM, Monday through Friday, unless otherwise indicated. - 1.
+Do not use these areas for parking or storage of materials. - B. On-Site Work Hours: Limit work in the building to normal business working hours of 8 AM to 5 PM, Monday through Friday, unless otherwise indicated. - 1.
 Weekend Hours: As permitted by Owner.
 Coordinate with Owner. - 2.
 Early Morning Hours: 7 AM or as permitted by Owner.
-Coordinate with Owner. - C. Nonsmoking Building: Smoking is not permitted within the building or on the project site.
+Coordinate with Owner. - 3.
+24 hour work may be necessary during AHU switchover.
+Coordinate with Owner. - C. Nonsmoking Building: Smoking is not permitted within the building or on the project site. - 1.3 SITE - A. Contractor Job Trailer located to South of Building.
+Location shown on drawings. - B. Crane to be located on East side of Building.
+Location shown on drawings. - C. Workers to park in Brookens Parking Lot.
+Location shown on drawings.